nyx-space/nyx/examples/02_jwst_covar_monte_carlo/README.md

 INFO  nyx_space::mc::results             > Trajectory written to 02_jwst_monte_carlo.parquet in 41 s 603 ms 696 μs 128 ns
 ```

+We then run `╰─(.venv) ⠠⠵ ipython examples/02_jwst_covar_monte_carlo/plotting.py` from the virtual environment, whose requirements are in the [requirements.txt](./requirements.txt)

 ## Analysis

 Overall, we can confirm that the 3-sigma covariance is a good approximation of the uncertainty.
-Notably, however, there are some dispersed trajectories whose Keplerian orbital elements are outside of the 3-sigma bound.
-This is probably due to the fact that Keplerian orbital elements are defined for orbits where there is a central body, but the James Webb Space Telescope is in a three body orbit, since it's near a Lagrange point.
+Notably, all of the dispersed trajectories fit (nearly) within the 3-σ bounds in the state space and in the Keplerian orbital element space.
+The rotation from the Keplerioan orbital element space into the Cartesian space is done by building the Jacobian from the desired Keplerian elements into the Cartesian space using hyperdual numbers (also called "automatic differentiation" in the machine learning world).
+This ensure that we don't lose any precision in the state space change, and that's shown to be the case in these plots.

 ### State uncertainties